AdamSchaible/MSU_Denver/CS 3750 Computer & Network Security (Fall 2019)/README.md

 AUTHOR: ADAM SCHAIBLE

-This repository contains my programming projects for the CS 3750 Computer & Network Security class that I took at MSU Denver in Fall of 2019.
-All the projects were written in Java.
-Below is a general description about what each programming project or programming homework is about.
+This repository contains my programming project and programming homework for the CS 3750 Computer & Network Security class that I took at MSU Denver in Fall of 2019.
+All the homeworks and the project were written in Java.
+Below is a general description about what the programming project or programming homeworks are about.

 [HW 2](https://github.com/AdamSchaible/MSU_Denver/tree/master/CS%203750%20Computer%20%26%20Network%20Security%20(Fall%202019)/HW%202) :